DCS-Skunkworks/dcs-bios/protocol-spec.md

 transported over a lot of different transports including TCP, UDP and a serial port.

-Because each message is terminated by a line break, clients can eventually recover from transmission errors, so it is safe to use unreliable transport meachanisms such as UDP.

-DCS-BIOS will listen on UDP port 7778 for input stream messages.
+DCS-BIOS will listen on UDP port 7778 for input stream data.

 DCS-BIOS will send output stream data via UDP to the multicast address 239.255.50.10, port 5010 on the loopback interface (127.0.0.1).

 Mnemonic for the last address part and port: ED released the Ka-50 first, followed by the A-10C.

+Any program that listens to the export stream must specify the "allowreuseaddr" socket option so it does not prevent additional programs from connecting.

 The IPv4 multicast address block 239.255.0.0/16 is defined in RFC 2365 as the "IPv4 Local Scope".
 It is part of the "Administratively Scoped